 |

-League, seeks to place on the International Space
+League, to place on the International Space Station

-Station a small (~15") telescope that would be
+a small (~15") telescope that would be controlled

-The scope would be placed on an external pallet in
+to place a scope on an external pallet in 2006.

-NASA and Boeing.
-They see it as a great educational
+and Boeing.
+They saw it as a great educational project

-project for the station.
-Boeing would build the scope
+for the station.
+Boeing would build the scope and

 but with 0.2 arcsecond resolution the scope would